3L1NK/Brand_Analysis_Dashboard/README.md

 5. Data table displaying comments with sentiment scores.

 ## Prerequisites
-To run this application, you'll need to have Python 3 installed along with the following Python packages:
+To run this application, you will need to have Python 3 installed along with the following Python packages:

 - dash
 - dash-bootstrap-components